dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 The line colors, series, independent values and labels, etc. are the same as those used in the tcmpr_multi_plots.yaml custom config file.

-Copy this file to the working directory:
+Copy the config files to the working directory:

 .. code-block:: ini